ultralytics/ultralytics/docs/en/guides/hyperparameter-tuning.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> How to Tune Hyperparameters for Better Model Performance | Ultralytics YOLO11 Hyperparameters 🚀
+  <strong>Watch:</strong> How to Tune Hyperparameters for Better Model Performance 🚀
 </p>

 ### What are Hyperparameters?